ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-deploy.md

 ## Add edge transport nodes and create an edge cluster
 {: #vpc-bm-vmware-nsx-t-managers-transport-nodes-edges}
 {: step}

+Edge nodes are grouped in one or several clusters, representing a pool of capacity.

 Follow the recommended order of procedures to install edge transport nodes and form an edge cluster for your logical routers.